Air Carolina

-Air Carolina, originally known as Florence Airlines, was a regional airline initially based in Florence, South Carolina, with piston aircraft service within the Carolinas and Georgia.
+Air Carolina, originally known as Florence Airlines, was an American regional airline initially based in Florence, South Carolina, with piston aircraft service within the Carolinas and Georgia.
 The company was originally certified as Florence Airlines, on December 5, 1967, by Sheffield P. Wilds, who was the airline's first president.

 History

 In 1973, Florence Airlines was operating three daily scheduled passenger and cargo flights between Florence, South Carolina, and Charlotte, North Carolina, with a fleet of one Aero Commander 500B and two Piper Cherokee Sixes.
 Between 1973 and 1976, they also used a Piper Cherokee 140 for pilot training purposes.

-By early 1975, William E. Smith had become president of the airline, and had added one Piper Cherokee Arrow to their fleet, but service had been reduced to just twice daily passenger service between Florence (South Carolina) and Charlotte (North Carolina).
+By early 1975, William E. Smith had become president of the airline, and had added one Piper Cherokee Arrow to their fleet, but service had been reduced to just twice daily passenger service between Florence, South Carolina, and Charlotte, North Carolina.

-On March 30, 1975, the airline began operating under the name "Air Carolina," and served Atlanta, Georgia, Greenwood, South Carolina, Anderson, South Carolina, and Charlotte, North Carolina, using Piper Navajo Chieftains, Britten Norman Islanders, and a single Twin Otter.
+On March 30, 1975, the airline began operating under the name Air Carolina, and served Atlanta, Georgia, Greenwood, South Carolina, Anderson, South Carolina, and Charlotte, North Carolina, using Piper Navajo Chieftains, Britten Norman Islanders, and a single Twin Otter.

 By 1981, their passenger service was operating between Charlotte, Hickory, North Carolina, and Florence.
 Its fleet then consisted of two Piper Navajo Chieftains, one Piper Navajo, one Piper Aztec, one Piper Seneca, and one Piper Lance.

 The airline was later absorbed by Atlantis Airlines in 1980.